- Places to Explore

 Sound a bit too grueling?

 Jud Wiebe Trail.
-The Jud Wiebe Trail, a 3-mi loop, is an excellent hike that is generally passable from spring until late fall.
-The Jud Wiebe Trail links with the Sneffels Highline Trail, a 14-mi loop that leads through wildflower-covered meadows.
+This 3-mile loop is an excellent hike that is generally passable from spring until late fall.
+It links with the Sneffels Highline Trail, a 14-mile loop that leads through wildflower-covered meadows.
 Trailhead at north end of Aspen St., Telluride, CO.

 Bridal Veil Falls.
-A 1.8-mi trail from the old Pandora Mill leads to spectacular Bridal Veil Falls.
-At 365 feet, it tumbles lavishly from the top of the box canyon.
+A 1.8-mile trail from the old Pandora Mill leads to spectacular Bridal Veil Falls, which, at 365 feet, tumbles lavishly from the top of the box canyon.
 A beautifully restored powerhouse sits beside the falls.
 Trailhead near Pandora Mill, at the east end of Colorado Ave., Telluride, CO.

 Fodor's Trip Planning Ideas

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's